 Education-specific Social Media Platforms:

-With close to 5 million users (and rising), Edmodo offers a free and secure social learning network for teachers and students.
+With more than 34 million users, Edmodo offers a free and secure social learning network for teachers and students.

 YouTube For Schools